-Conservative Yeshiva in Jerusalem — Our Co-educational full time Yeshiva begins its 19th year with over 90 full and part time year students.
-150 students studying this summer.
+Conservative Yeshiva in Jerusalem — Our Co-educational full time Yeshiva was established in 1995.
+We have over 90 full and part time students.
+150 students studying in the summer.
 Sessions are held in the Epstein, Geller, David Beit Midrash.

 Congregation Moreshet Yisrael serves both Israelis and visitors from abroad with a daily morning Minyan as well as services for Shabbat and Holidays.

 Jack and Sue Becker Project Oded Jewish Studies Enrichment Program — We offer 11 weekly classes that bring around 300 participants each week to the Center.

 For over 60 years USY has brought thousands of teenagers to Israel, connecting them with the Jewish homeland by experiencing Israel’s beauty and accomplishments alongside their peers.
 Taking part in a variety of adventurous outdoor activities and engaging in life affirming dialogs, while gaining a new appreciation, understanding, and love for Israel and the Jewish people.

 As the home for Conservative Judaism in Israel, the Fuchsberg Jerusalem Center offers varying programs including authentic Israeli experiences and social-action focused trips, on which teens can meet and personally touch the lives of Israeli citizens, experiencing the country in a very unique and meaningful way.

 Here are some examples of what we do: